jwulf/zeebe-split-merge-demo/PGC-README.md

 Communication from the file processing workflow back to the master workflow is via message.
 When a file has been processed, it messages the result back to the master workflow, which aggregates the results.

 This is illustrated in `bpmn/split-inputs.bpmn` (the master workflow) and `bpmn/do-processing.bpmn` (the file processing workflow).

+This way, each file processing workflow can be started with its own configuration, and no opportunity to interact with other workflows.